nathancarter/weblurch/doc/plan.md

 ## Editing

- * Test the index function in the Node prototype.
  * Create member functions of the `LurchEditor` class that compute addresses/indices relative to the instance's main HTML element.
 Add small unit tests of these, because they will have